enonic/old-xp-doc/doc/operations/configuration.rst

 http.enabled
   Enable the HTTP module.
 Default ``false``. network.host
   Set the bind address and the address other nodes will use to communicate with this node.
 Default ``127.0.0.1``.
 Can be an explicit *IP-address*, a *host-name* or an *alias*.
-See the :ref:`network-host-aliases` section for an overview of aliases. transport.tcp.port
+See the section below for an overview of aliases. transport.tcp.port
   Custom port for the node to node communication.
 Defaults to the range ``9300-9400``. gateway.expected_nodes